wghglory/gitbook/Interview/database_scale.md

 * For high-availability, many nodes in the cluster can be used for reads, but only one for write (CRUD) operations.
 This can make reads faster, but write transactions do not see any benefit.
 If a failure of one node occurs, then another node in the cluster takes over, again continuing to operating against the shared disk facility.
 This approach has limited scalability due to the single bottleneck for CRUD operations.
 Even the reads will ultimately hit a performance limit as the centralized shared disk facility can only spread the load so much before diminishing returns are experienced.
 The read limitations are particularly evident when an application requires complex joins or contains non-optimized SQL statements.

 * More advanced clustering techniques rely on real-time memory replication between nodes, keeping the memory image of nodes in the cluster up to date via a real-time messaging system.
 This allows each node to operate in both read or write mode, but is ultimately limited by the amount of traffic that can be transmitted between nodes (using a typical network or other high-speed communication mechanism).
 Therefore, as nodes are added, the communication and memory replication overhead increases geometrically, thus hitting severe scalability limits, often with a relatively small number of nodes.
 This solution also suffers from the same shared disk limitations of a traditional cluster, given that a growing, single large database has increasingly intensive disk I/O.

 ![cluster-computing](http://om1o84p1p.bkt.clouddn.com/2017-04-12-cluster-computing.png)

 ### Table Partitioning

 data in a single large table can be split across multiple disks for improved disk I/O utilization.
 The partitioning is typically done horizontally (separating rows by range across disk partitions), but can be vertical in some systems as well (placing different columns on separate partitions).
-This approach can help reduce the disk I/O bottleneck for a given table,
+This approach can help reduce the disk I/O bottleneck for a given table.

 **disadvantage:**

 1. make joins and other operations slower.
-2. since the approach relies on a single server instance of the database management system, all other CPU and memory contention limitations apply
+1. since the approach relies on a single server instance of the database management system, all other CPU and memory contention limitations apply

 ![](http://om1o84p1p.bkt.clouddn.com/2017-04-12-14897731429376.jpg)

 ### Federated Tables

 An offshoot of Table Partitioning is the Federated Table approach, where tables can be accessed across multiple servers.

 **disadvantage:**

 1. complex to administer, and lacks efficiency as the federated tables must be accessed over the network.
-2. This approach may work for some reporting or analytical tasks, but for general read/write transactions it is not a very likely choice.
+1. This approach may work for some reporting or analytical tasks, but for general read/write transactions it is not a very likely choice.

 ### Sum of Partitioning Options

 The common drawback is reliance on shared facilities and resources.
 Whether relying on shared memory, centralized disk, or processor capacity they each suffer with scalability limitations, not to mention many other drawbacks, including complex administration, lack of support for critical business requirements, and high availability limitations.

-# 2. Database Sharding, The “Shared-Nothing” Approach
+## 2. Database Sharding, The “Shared-Nothing” Approach

 ==breaking up big database into many smaller databases that share nothing and can be spread across multiple servers.==

 [![database sharding figure 2](http://om1o84p1p.bkt.clouddn.com/2017-04-12-300x300xdatabase-sharding-figure-2-300x300.jpg.pagespeed.ic.PfKCz_tFoS.jpg)](http://www.agildata.com/wp-content/uploads/2016/05/database-sharding-figure-2.jpg)

-### Usage:
+### Usage

 customerWest vs customerEast; customerEurope vs customerUS

-### advantage:
+### Advantage

 * **improved scalability**, growing in a near-linear fashion as more servers are added to the network
 * **Smaller databases are easier to manage.**
 * **Smaller databases are faster.** By hosting each shard database on its own server, the ratio between memory and data on disk is greatly improved, thereby reducing disk I/O. This results in less contention for resources, *greater join performance, faster index searches, and fewer database locks*.
 * **Database Sharding can reduce costs.** Most Database Sharding implementations take advantage of lower-cost open source databases, or can even take advantage of “workgroup” versions of commercial databases.
 Additionally, sharding works well with commodity multi-core server hardware, far less expensive than high-end multi-CPU servers and expensive SANs.
 The overall reduction in cost due to savings in license fees, software maintenance and hardware investment is substantial, in some cases 70% or more when compared to other solutions.

-### things to be considered
+### Things to be considered

 * **Reliability.**
     * Automated backups of individual Database Shards.